A Counsellor’s Struggle with Vulnerability

 I naturally second-guess myself about blogging, “What if my advice isn’t helpful?”
 “What if people think my blog is boring?”
-“What I discredit myself?”
-“What if my friends feel like they have to read it, but really don’t want to?”
+“Am I going to discredit myself?”
+“And my friends – they are going to feel like they have to read it, but really don’t want to!”
 “What if I offend someone?”
 The list goes on.
 These are things I think about as I’m writing and especially in the moments after I feel most insecure – after I press the ‘publish’ button.
 Brené Brown aptly refers to this as the “vulnerability hangover” – so accurate.

 Finding the Courage to be Vulnerable

 Vulnerability is a scary, but beautiful thing.
-It’s a lesson I’ve had to learn and will have to keep learning, so that I can be more available to the people who are counting on me, both personally and professionally.
+It’s a lesson I’ve had to learn and will have to keep learning, so that I can be more available to the people who are counting on me.

 She says “vulnerability is the core of shame and fear and our struggle for worthiness… it’s also the birthplace of joy, of creativity, of belonging, of love.”

 You can find the full Ted Talk at the following link: https://www.ted.com/talks/brene_brown_on_vulnerability?language=en

 Now quick, like my post so that I don’t feel so vulnerable!
 I’m just kidding – consider this exposure therapy for me.